stevenxchung/Algorithms-Part-II/Week 02/week-02-notes.md

   * Given *N* points in the plane, find MST connecting them, where the distances between point pairs are their **Euclidean** distances
 * In clustering, we divide a set of objects and classify into *k* coherent groups, we use a **distance function** to specify *closeness* of two objects
   * Goal of clustering is to get objects in different clusters far apart

+## Week 2: Shortest Paths

+> In this lecture we study shortest-paths problems.
+We begin by analyzing some basic properties of shortest paths and a generic algorithm for the problem.
+We introduce and analyze Dijkstra's algorithm for shortest-paths problems with non-negative weights.
+Next, we consider an even faster algorithm for DAGs, which works even if the weights are negative.
+We conclude with the Bellman–Ford–Moore algorithm for edge-weighted digraphs with no negative cycles.
+We also consider applications ranging from content-aware fill to arbitrage.